forwardemail/forwardemail.net/ansible/docs/README_MONGO_REDIS.md

 > This approach gives us full control over configuration and follows a consistent pattern across all database deployments.

 > \[!IMPORTANT]
-> These playbooks deploy production-grade database infrastructure with automated backups, security hardening, and email alerting..
+> These playbooks deploy production-grade database infrastructure with automated backups, security hardening, and email alerting.

 ## Overview